 Whole genome sequencing (WGS) is a powerful tool for public health infectious disease investigations owing to its higher resolution, greater utility, and cost-effectiveness over traditional genotyping methods.
 The Integrated Rapid Infectious Disease Analysis (IRIDA) platform is a user-friendly, distributed, open source bioinformatics and analytical web platform, developed to support real-time infectious disease outbreak investigations using whole genome sequencing data.
+IRIDA is designed for use in public health, food safety, and clinical microbiology labs, and is also suitable for general infectious disease comparative microbial genomics.

 The IRIDA platform enables fast, scalable, private (and shareable) analytics and visualizations for WGS-based microbial pathogen investigations, and is currently transforming the Canadian public health ecosystem.